-These guidelines are intended to assist applicants with the submission of documentation for prequalification of human insulin BTPs, or the corresponding SBPs (based on a RBP approved by a SRA), not registered by an SRA.
+These guidelines are intended to assist applicants with the submission of documentation for prequalification of SBPs for rituximab or trastuzumab that have been registered by non-SRAs (based on a RBP approved by a SRA).

-These guidelines primarily addresses the organization of the information to be presented in PDs for the candidate product as defined above.
+These guidelines primarily addresses the organization of the information to be presented in PDs for SBPs as defined above.
 They are generally not intended to indicate what studies are required.
 They merely indicate an appropriate format for the data that have been acquired.

 These guidelines are also intended to fully adopt the modular format of the CTD, as developed by ICH; and to provide guidance on the location of regional information (Module 1) and other general data requirements.
 Applicants should not modify the overall organization of the CTD as outlined in the guidelines.